richstokes/AWS-budget-to-slack/README.md

 # AWS-budget-to-slack
 AWS Lambda function posts billing updates to your Slack channel.
 Built for Python3.6

+## Requirements

-Requires you to create a Slack API application with an incoming webhook.
+Create a Slack API application with an incoming webhook.

 Trigger the function with a CloudWatch event set to your desired interval.
 For example, you could set the schedule to "rate(7 days)" to get a billing update in Slack once per week.

+Give the Lambda function read-only access to your billing info.

 ## Example output
 ![AWS-to-slack report](https://raw.githubusercontent.com/richstokes/AWS-budget-to-slack/master/example.png)